Kernix13/markdown-cheatsheet/html-tags.md

 <br />

 Next is the `<body>` tag which contains all the elements that you tend to work with and that are being tested in this file.
 After that are the semantic **_Content Sectioning_** tags.
-It makes no sense to test the semantic tags:
+It makes no sense to test the semantic tags, and all the non-semantic tags work except for address:

 | Type          | Tag         | Tag       | Tag         | Tag         |
 | ---:          | :----:      | :----:    | :----:      | :----:      |